oa-angel/meeting-resources/script.md

 ## Actions prior to the meeting
-+ Assign readers for the Preamble, 12 Steps, OA For Today and Promises
++ Assign readers for the Preamble, 12 Steps, OA For Today and one of the final readings _(Promises, Commitment, What is Abstinence, Acceptance, Yesterday Today & Tomorrow)_
 + Close the Chat Function
++ Make sure someone is ready to share the PayPal Pool

 ## Reading this script